 - The meteorological increase in the cases of cancer and other chronic diseases along with extensive use of teleradiology in orthopedics will lead to soaring demand for teleradiology services across the country.

-- Ambulatory surgical centers will form a major chunk of end users for teleradiology service providers, along with hospital and clinics; their number is expected to increase at a steady rate.
+- Ambulatory surgical centers will form a major chunk of end-users for teleradiology service providers, along with hospitals and clinics; their number is expected to increase at a steady rate.

-- CT, MRI and USG will have comparable share in diagnostic radiology as compared to conventional x-rays which were at the forefront in 2016.
+- CT, MRI, and USG will have a comparable share in diagnostic radiology as compared to conventional x-rays which were at the forefront in 2016.

 - Teleradiology management software will go far beyond image viewing and reporting and incorporate tools to allow virtual interaction where the radiologist can explain the diagnosis while showing the image to treating clinician and patient.

-- Smartphones and tablets with high-end resolution and apps with analytical tools will make doctors more productive without the need of an elaborate setup.
+- Smartphones and tablets with high-end resolution and apps with analytical tools will make doctors more productive without the need for an elaborate setup.

 - 3D image creation and viewing can be done via simple cost-effective sophisticated imaging platforms and can be shared with clinicians as well as patients.

 - Consumer-focused interactions will come at the forefront as teleradiology service providers enable patients to interact directly with radiologists online and upload images on a HIPAA compliant database.